MicrosoftDocs/visualstudio-docs/docs/data-tools/accessing-data-in-visual-studio.md

 ## .NET languages

 All .NET data access, including in .NET Core, is based on ADO.NET, a set of classes that defines an interface for accessing any kind of data source, both relational and non-relational.
 Visual Studio has several tools and designers that work with ADO.NET to help you connect to databases, manipulate the data, and present the data to the user.
 The documentation in this section describes how to use those tools.
 You can also program directly against the ADO.NET command objects.
-For more information about calling the ADO.NET APIs directly, see [ADO.NET](https://msdn.microsoft.com/library/e80y5yhx\(v=vs.110\).aspx) in the MSDN Library.
+For more information about calling the ADO.NET APIs directly, see [ADO.NET](/dotnet/framework/data/adonet/index).

 For data-access documentation specifically related to ASP.NET, see [Working with Data](http://www.asp.net/web-forms/overview/presenting-and-managing-data) on the ASP.NET site.
 For a tutorial on using Entity Framework with ASP.NET MVC, see [Getting Started with Entity Framework 6 Code First using MVC 5](http://www.asp.net/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application).